 - Abnormal levels of iron in your blood

-- Test for markers of inflammation
+- Markers of inflammation

-- If you have a chronic infection or an inflammatory disease, your platelet count may remain high until the condition is brought under control.
-In most cases, your platelet count will return to normal after the underlying cause is resolved.
+- If you have a chronic infection or an inflammatory disease, your platelet count likely will remain high until the condition is under control.
+In most cases, your platelet count will return to normal after the cause is resolved.